Janani-harshu/AI_Cat-Trap-Gaming/README.md

 You'll need Python 3, numpy and PyQT5.
 Simply run the command `python CatTrap.py`

 ### Play it online! ###
-You may also play with the code (and the cat) at Repl.it: https://repl.it/@kuashio/cat-trap-game
+You may also play with the code (and the cat) at Repl.it: https://repl.it/@kuashio/cat-trap-game or https://llerrah.com/cattrap.htm

 # Controls